-Dragon Shield’s Dual Matte sleeves retail for $13.99 in the U.S. This is slightly higher than the regular Mattes, which retail for $12.49.
+Dragon Shield’s Dual Matte sleeves retail for $13.99 in the U.S. for older colors and $14.99 for the latest varieties.
+This is slightly higher than the regular Mattes, which retail for $12.49.

 While the difference in quality is pretty negligible, you’re paying up for a newer product that offers additional features over the base model.